beargreenholtz/ecom/README.md

 ## Description

-The Movie Project Backend is built with Node.js and Express.js.
-It provides APIs for managing user authentication, movie data, and more.
-It uses MongoDB as the database for storing movie-related information.
+The Ecom Project Backend is built with Node.js and Express.js.
+It provides APIs for managing user authentication, Ecom data, and more.
+It uses MongoDB as the database for storing Ecom-related information.

 ## Installation